 Healthy Strawberry Smoothie

 Smoothies are my go-to breakfast, and sometimes lunch, throughout the year.
-They’re easy to make, healthy to eat and a great grab-n-go.
-I particularly love this smoothie bowl because it packs so many nutrients into each spoonful.
-Plus it tastes like you are eating a Strawberry Milkshake and there’s no guilt!
+They're easy to make, healthy to eat and a great grab-n-go.
+Sometimes it's my Cherry Vanilla Smoothie Swirl and often my Chocolate Blackberry Mojito Smoothie but I particularly love this smoothie bowl.
+Why?
+Because it packs so many nutrients into each spoonful.
+Plus it tastes like you are eating a Strawberry Milkshake and there's no guilt!

 What exactly does a strawberry offer in the way of nutrition?